 The Very Revd Kenny Rathband

-Born 1960 Kenny is the current Dean of the diocese of St Andrews, Dunkeld and Dunblane in the Scottish Episcopal Church, a position he will step down from when he retires.
+Born 1960 Kenny was Dean of the diocese of St Andrews, Dunkeld and Dunblane in the Scottish Episcopal Church, for over 14 years before steeping down due to his early retirement.

 He was educated at the University of Edinburgh and Edinburgh Theological College and was ordained deacon in 1986, and priest in 1987.
 After a curacy at St Paul’s Cathedral, Dundee he was Team Vicar at St Martin’s in the city until 1989, and then at St Philips and St James’, Edinburgh until 1991.
 He moved north into the diocese of St Andrews Dunkeld and Dunblane becoming Rector of St Ninian’s, Alyth, with St Catherine’s, Blairgowrie, and St Anne’s, Coupar.
 Leaving the charge after almost 20 years Kenny moved to Dunfermline in 2018 taking charge of both Holy Trinity Dunfermline and St Margaret’s Rosyth.